Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop: Parametric animal model

 \R#1{{\mathbb{R}^{#1}}} \RR#1#2{{\mathbb{R}^{#1 \times #2}}} \posn{\phi} \pose{\theta} \npose{P} \shape{\beta} \scale{\kappa} \trans{t} \betacov{{\Sigma_{\beta}}} \posecov{{\Sigma_{\pose}}} \posemean{{\mu_{\pose}}} \betamean{{\mu_{\beta}}} \nimages{N} \nshape{B} \verts{\nu} \nverts{V} \jointselect{\mathtt{K}} \njoints{J} \f{f}

 At the heart of our method is a parametric representation of a 3D animal mesh, which is based on the Skinned Multi-Animal Linear (SMAL) model proposed by~\cite{DBLP:journals/corr/ZuffiKJB16}.
 SMAL is a deformable 3D animal mesh parameterized by shape and pose.
 The \emph{shape}~$\shape \in \R\nshape$ parameters are PCA coefficients of an undeformed template mesh with limbs in default position.
 The \emph{pose}~$\pose \in \R\npose$ parameters meanwhile govern the joint angle rotations ($35 \times 3$ Rodrigues parameters) which effect the articulated limb movement.
-The model consists of a linear blend skinning function $F_{v}: (\pose, \shape) \mapsto V$, which generates a set of vertex positions $V \in \RR{3889}{3}$, and a joint function $F_{J}: (\pose, \shape) \mapsto J$, which generates a set of joint positions $J \in \RR{35}{3}$.
+The model consists of a linear blend skinning function $F_{v}: (\pose, \shape) \mapsto V$, which generates vertex positions $V \in \RR{3889}{3}$, and a joint function $F_{J}: (\pose, \shape) \mapsto J$, which generates joint positions $J \in \RR{35}{3}$.